 - If one isn’t working, drop it and pick a new one (again keeping test conditions consistent).

-The same process applies for the time of day you should be posting, and what kind of content resonates best with your followers.
+The same process applies to the time of day you should be posting, and what kind of content resonates best with your followers.
 If you never get any engagement in the morning, try posting in the afternoon or evening (or investigate if it’s a time zone issue).
-If sharing articles doesn’t work with you, try posting more videos.
+If sharing articles doesn’t work for you, try posting more videos.

 You can even experiment with A/B testing.
 For example, post the same image with two different captions on different days and see which performs better.

 There is no point in writing Tweets, and Facebook or LinkedIn posts if you have no idea how they are doing.
 Even the most perfectly crafted posts can fall flat sometimes.
 That’s why it’s key to measure the success of every single post.